CircleCI-Public/aws-ecs-orb/src/scripts/README.md

 This is where any scripts you wish to include in your orb can be kept.
 This is encouraged to ensure your orb can have all aspects tested, and is easier to author, since we sacrifice most features an editor offers when editing scripts as text in YAML.

-As a part of keeping things seperate, it is encouraged to use environment variables to pass through parameters, rather than using the `<< parameter. >>` syntax that CircleCI offers.
+As a part of keeping things separate, it is encouraged to use environment variables to pass through parameters, rather than using the `<< parameter. >>` syntax that CircleCI offers.

 # Including Scripts